rinmunagi/spectator_app/README.md

 cd ../
 ./execute
 ```
+The three windows (the two soccerwindows and the SituationScore window) are launched.
-Start the server, and connect **the both soccerwindows** to the server.
+Start the rcssserver, and connect **the both soccerwindows** to the server.
-Run the team scripts and kickoff.
+Run the team scripts and 'KickOff'.

 ## License
 [MIT](https://github.com/rinmunagi/spectator_app/blob/master/LICENSE)